davidubuntu/carto-p2p/README.md

 ### Decisions

 I decided to create a webpack js application using a very simple configuration.
 I used main index.js file and style.css to achieve the main purpose of the web.
 Using highchart to create a widget, carto.js and leaflet to create the map.

+I decided to stay in a single file while a good aproach will be to separate widget file and map so that the app could be scalable.

 I used some carto widget css classes to mantain the Carto  UI styles but overriding some details with my own styles and fonts to give my own aproach to the web.

- I decided to stay in a single file while a good aproach will be to separate widget file and map so that the app could be scalable.
+Also i used the same colors for points of each neighbourhood  in the map and the bar of each of them  in the widget to make easier the taking decitions and be more understable

 ### Steps
 1) Webpack Simple Configuration